sed-i/flog/README.md

 It is useful for testing some tasks which require log data like amazon kinesis log stream test.

 > Thanks to [gofakeit](https://github.com/brianvoe/gofakeit) 😘

+## About this Fork
+This Flog fork (forked from DataDog, forked from mingrammer) uses `FROM ubuntu` instead of `FROM scratch` to have some tooling.

+### About this fork (DataDog)
+This Flog fork is for testing and benchmarking the Datadog agent's logs agent.
+Any modificaitons made to this fork are to better fit our testing and performance scenarios.

 ## Installation